Louie Gohmert: COVID-19

-Although there is evidence of its effectiveness, Gohmert strongly supports the use of hydroxychloroquine to treat COVID-19, as he told Sean Hannity of Fox News in July 2020.
+Although there is evidence of its ineffectiveness, Gohmert strongly supports the use of hydroxychloroquine to treat COVID-19, as he told Sean Hannity of Fox News in July 2020.
 He urged the Food and Drug Administration in April 2020 to approve the drug as an official treatment.
 In April 2020, Gohmert was criticized after falsely claiming that Germany had invented a "mist" that killed the coronavirus.

 Gohmert tested positive for COVID-19 on July 29, 2020, a day after he attended a House Judiciary Committee hearing without wearing a mask, a practice he had largely maintained for some time.
 In an interview, he suggested that he might have contracted the disease from wearing a mask.
 An anonymous Gohmert aide emailed Politico with complaints, thanking Politico for letting the office know Gohmert tested positive; that "Louie requires full staff to be in the office, including three interns, so that 'we could be an example to America on how to open up safely'"; and that "people were often berated for wearing a mask".
 Gohmert said he planned to take hydroxychloroquine as part of his treatment.
 On September 19, he was reported to be "glad to be on the other side" and to have donated his blood plasma (presumably for use in convalescent plasma therapy).